SrAndromeda/Backloader-rework/README.md

 Backloader runs flows as separate processes in parallel, so you can create as many as you want.

+## Select a resolution

+Here is what you can put in the "resolution" value:
+- Any valid resolution without the "p" (**144, 240, 360, 480, 720, 1080, 1440, 2140 and so on***).
+Keep in mind that YouTube limits bandwigth for small resolutions, so you will not be able to download a small file instantly.
+Videos in 720p are download as a complete file.
+Videos in a higher resolution require separate downloads for video and audio.
+These files are then merged on your computer.
+- **BEST** Backloader will download the best available resolution.
+- **WORST** Backloader will download the worst available resolution.
+Keep in mind the slow download speed.
+- **AUDIO** Backloader will download only the audio stream.
+It will create folders for each artist (channel) and put .m4a files there.
+You will need to sort these by albums yourself.
+Here are some useful links: [Picard - an app to automate adding metadata to files](https://picard.musicbrainz.org), [how to organize your files for Jellyfin](https://jellyfin.org/docs/general/server/media/music.html).

+All downloads are optimized for Jellyfin.
+Videos are encoded using H264, audio is in AAC.
+All of this is contained in mp4.
+Thumbnails are converted to jpg.

 ## For Jellyfin users